 Nuggets vs. Timberwolves Injury Report Today - April 25

-The Denver Nuggets (53-29) have one player on the injury report in their NBA playoffs opening round game 5 against the Minnesota Timberwolves (42-40) at Ball Arena on Tuesday, April 25 at 9:00 PM ET.
+The Denver Nuggets (53-29) are dealing with just one player on the injury report as they prepare for Game 5 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Ball Arena on Tuesday, April 25 at 9:00 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-The Timberwolves will look for another victory over the Nuggets after a 114-108 OT win on Sunday.
-In the Timberwolves' victory, Anthony Edwards scored 34 points (and added six rebounds and five assists), while Nikola Jokic scored 43 in the loss for the Nuggets.
+The Timberwolves will look for another victory over the Nuggets following a 114-108 OT win on Sunday.
+Anthony Edwards led the Timberwolves to the victory with a team-high 34 points.
+Nikola Jokic scored 43 points in the Nuggets' loss.

 Denver Nuggets Injury Report Today